VernonGrant/gnu-c-language-manual/markdown/Overlaying-Structures.md

 ```

 allows GNU C to assume that `p->size` is still zero when it is copied
 into `x`.
-The compiler "knows" that `q` points to a `struct b` and this
+The GNU C compiler "knows" that `q` points to a `struct b` and
-cannot overlap with a `struct a`.
+this is not supposed to overlap with a `struct a`.
+Other compilers might

-Other compilers might also do this optimization.
-The ISO C standard
+also do this optimization.

-considers such code erroneous, precisely so that this optimization will
+The ISO C standard considers such code erroneous, precisely so that this
-be valid.
+optimization will not be incorrect.